varveler/simple_image_api/README.md

 This repository contains a simple REST API developed using Django, the Django REST Framework, and Celery.
 This API is designed to store and serve images.
 It provides an endpoint to upload images, retrieve the list of images, and get specific image details.

-Images uploaded are stored in an Amazon S3 bucket and are optimized for size..
+Images uploaded are stored in an Amazon S3 bucket and are optimized for size.
 The API also provides options to resize images and filter them based on their titles.

 An important feature of this API is the use of Celery for asynchronous task processing.
 Resizing, optimization and remote storage operations are managed in the background using Celery tasks.
 This approach allows the API to swiftly return a response to the client, rather than making the client wait for these potentially time-consuming operations to be completed.